dotnetdeveloper20xx/DeveloperShortNotes/README.md

 ## Real-World Analogy

-Imagine a museum where a guide can provide different types of information to different visitors (children, adults, researchers).
-The guide has a different approach for each type of visitor, but the museum exhibits themselves do not change.
+Imagine a shopping cart in an e-commerce system.
+The cart can contain different types of products (Books, Electronics), each with unique discount rules.
+A DiscountVisitor can calculate discounts for each product without the cart needing to know the discount logic.

 ## Full Code Example